-If you’re considering investing in a Managed Services Program or are interested in learning how one can help optimize contingent workers to drive your business forward, the following insights will help you make an informed decision.
+If you’re interested in learning about how a Managed Service Provider can help optimize your contingent workforce program, the following insights will help you make an informed decision.

 Why do organizations partner with a Managed Service Provider?